Ali Javadmanesh; Amir Rashid Lamir; Mitra Riasi; Mehrdad Movahed Nasab; Nazila Dardmeh; Helia Khayyami; Kasra Khayami; Elnaz Karbaschian

 Abstract

-The growth and development of skeletal muscle tissue is largely regulated by myostatin during the tissue development in embryos.
-This tissue may overgrow if there is a deficiency in myostatin expression.
+The growth and development of skeletal muscle tissue is largely regulated by myostatin during tissue development in embryos.
+This tissue may overgrow if myostatin expression is deficient.
 Gene expression may be regulated in a particular way by oligonucleotide antisense molecules.
-It has ...
+It has been demonstrated ...

 Read More